 Now more than ever, those providing career and employment services are essential.
 This is the moment to reimagine career development and its impact on education, the economy and social justice.

-We are offering this virtual conference on a more relaxed schedule – up to five hours of sessions each day over four days starting at 12 pm ET plus the ability to access recordings for an extended timeframe.
+We are offering this virtual conference on a more relaxed schedule – up to five hours of sessions each day over four days starting at 12 pm ET plus the ability to access recordings for a full year.

-Recognizing current financial constraints, this instalment of Cannexus will offer special Gratitude rates (July 22 – Sept 9) plus deep discounts for Groups, Students and members of Supporting Organizations.
+Recognizing current financial constraints, this instalment of Cannexus will offer special low pricing plus additional deep discounts for Groups, Students and members of Supporting Organizations.

 Executive Advisor, Future of Work, Deloitte